How To Clean Silverware

 How to clean silverware?
 Toothpaste is one of the best and least expensive ways to clean silverware of that annoying tarnish that builds up over time.

-Silverware - whether sterling or sterling plate - generally responds the same way to a variety of tarnish removers, toothpaste included (namely, the tarnish is successfully removed).
+Silverware - whether sterling or sterling plate - generally responds the same way to various tarnish removers, toothpaste included (namely, the tarnish is successfully removed).

-The only caveat to be aware of when using toothpaste is to be sure the paste is white and is free of whitening additives or baking soda.
+The only caveat when using toothpaste is to make sure the paste is white and free of whitening additives or baking soda.
 Here's how to clean silverware with toothpaste.

 How to Clean Silverware in 3 Easy Steps